 Larry’s first wife died of cancer (Melanoma) in 2003.
 He married again in 2006.
-His second wife also had been widowed.
+His new wife had also been widowed.
 Ironically, she came down with cancer (Lymphoma) in 2011.
-In the fall of 2014, she was also diagnosed as having Alzheimer’s Disease.
-She passed away in March of 2017.
+In the fall of 2014, she was diagnosed as having Alzheimer’s Disease.
+Sadly, she passed away in March of 2017.
 As a seasoned caregiver, he has written many articles about his experiences, especially those dealing with Alzheimer’s disease.
 He would welcome any questions from caregivers and the widowed on topics such as bereavement, grief, cancer, dementia, and loneliness.

-The writer has three kids and six grandchildren and they all live within five miles of each other.
+The writer has three kids and six grandchildren, and they all live within three miles of each other.